 Another high-risk characteristic is the type of work you do.
 Work in some professions can be challenging, where they are expected to do more with less, and their work can disempower them.
 They rarely receive recognition for the work they do.
 Clients don't want their services.
 Every day, workers in some professions face challenging situations, and they are expected to just keep going.

 Almost all of these professions exist in bureaucracies, which themselves are a risk factor for bullying.
 The risk factors have a lasting effect on how someone feels about themselves and their job over time.
 Some workers believe bullying is the answer.
 There's no denying that bullying can be rewarding, give you a purpose, and be very empowering.
-Check out this video for more information about high-risk professions.

 We often advise targets to change jobs as a solution.
 Due to the vulnerability of some professions, this has often been unsuccessful because workers jump from one bully culture to another.
 It can happen again and again.